-Tablets range from around £100 for super-cheap models to around £659 for the latest fourth generation iPad.
+Tablets range from around £100 for super-cheap models to around £659 for the top-of-the-range Apple iPad Air 2.

 Generally we advise that if a tablet is £100 and seems too good to be true, it's probably best to steer clear, as poor screens and weak batteries can mean you've wasted your money.

 However, it is possible to get a cheap tablet which does the job well.
 Read on to learn how to make a saving and avoid choosing a poor bargain-basement tablet.

 Looking for a tablet on a budget?
 Check out our pick of the best cheap tablets under £200

 - Make sure you look out for the battery life Cheap tablets sometimes skimp on the battery life, but it is possible to find cheap models that offer an impressive nine hours when watching video.
 Read our full tablet reviews to find out which are the best and worst tablets for battery life.

 - Check the screen resolution Even some cheap tablets offer high-resolution 1920x1200 pixel screens.
 In general, a resolution of 1024x600 or above will give a sharp display.

 - A decent memory size This is especially important if you intend to store lots of large files like gaming apps and films on your tablet, as cheaper tablets tend to have smaller memories of 8-16GB.
 If you have cloud storage or additional memory card slots, this is less of a problem.